teoremma/pgen-rs/README.md

 to run locally.

-We recommend additionally supplying the `--release` flag (e.g. `cargo run --release -- ARGS`) to build
+We recommend additionally supplying the `--release` flag (e.g. `cargo run --release -- ARGS`) to build with optimizations.

 To install as `pgen-rs`, use